 Do you have a job interview scheduled?
 Hoping for one soon?
-Part of preparing for your interview is gathering valuable information prior to the big day.
-Here are the first three tips to better job interview preparation to help you shine brighter.
+Part of preparing for your interview is gathering valuable information before the big day.
+Here are the first three tips to help you prepare for your next job interview.

 - Reduce your stress level

 - Be better prepared for your job interview

 - Feel less rushed, hassled and in more control of the situation

 - Come across as a professional who is considerate of others